Grand Rapids Public Museum: Voigt House Victorian Museum

 The museum also maintains the Voigt House Victorian Home, located at 115 College Ave.
 SE.
-The Voigt House (built in 1896 & last furnished in 1907) was the residence of the Carl Voigt family for over 76 years.
-Donated to the Grand Rapids Foundation upon the death of the youngest child Ralph Voigt in 1971, the property came into the eventual possession of the museum.
-The Voigt house is a time capsule to the late Victorian era, having never been remodeled by the family over the decades.
+The Voigt House, built in 1896, was the residence of the Carl Voigt family for over 76 years.
+Donated to the Grand Rapids Foundation upon the death of the youngest child Ralph Voigt in 1971, the property came into the eventual possession of the museum in 1974.
+The Voigt house is a time capsule to the late Victorian era, having never been remodeled by the family since 1907.

+The Museum has been closed since 2009.